Caring. Compassionate. Confidential.

 Amy utilizes Cognitive Behavioral Therapy, Mindfulness, Positive Psychology and Solution Focused Therapy.

 Amy specializes in the areas of attachment and bonding, while working with caregivers and their children from infancy through the age of 12.
 She is an experienced clinician who works with children who come from hard places and have experienced relationship or other trauma.
-Amy has completed intensive training in the area of Trust Based Relational Intervention with the Karyn Purvis Institute at Texas Christian University.
-She has also trained with the Theraplay and is working toward certification in this specialty.
+Amy is a TBRI Practitioner and has completed intensive training in the area of Trust Based Relational Intervention with the Karyn Purvis Institute at Texas Christian University.
+She has also trained with the Theraplay Institute in Level I and Level II Theraplay and is working toward certification in this specialty.
 Amy’s other area of clinical practice is maternal mental health, treating Perinatal Mood and Anxiety Disorders.
 She has completed the two day certificate training from Postpartum Support International.
 Amy joins with her clients in their journeys of healing, by helping them develop self-compassion and insight to their struggles and maximizing their capacities to heal and restore balance to their lives.
 Amy has been employed in the social services field for over 20 years.